Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Jason Fung

-The fasting resource before fasting became mainstream, Dr. Fung has used fasting clinically for over a decade to great success.
-He and one other published The Complete Guide to Fasting, what many consider the ultimate guide to fasting.
+The fasting resource before fasting became mainstream, Dr. Fung used fasting clinically for over a decade with great success.
+He and one other published The Complete Guide to Fasting, which many consider the ultimate guide to fasting.

 - Fasting